lokalized/lokalized-java/README.md

 )));
 ```

-This example is intentionally partial: if application code supplies a grammatical case that is not listed here, evaluation throws.
+This example is intentionally partial: if application code supplies a grammatical case that is not listed here, the lookup is treated as a resolution failure and your configured `TranslationFailureHandler` decides what happens.
+The default returns the key; use `TranslationFailureHandler.throwException()` to throw.

 ### Definiteness